Radical right (United States): Terminology

-Theoretical perspectives
+Sociological perspectives

 McCarthyism

 The study of the radical right began in the 1950s as social scientists attempted to explain McCarthyism, which was seen as a lapse from the American political tradition.
-A framework for description was developed primarily in Richard Hofstadter's "The pseudo-conservative revolt" and Seymour Martin Lipset's "The sources of the radical right".
+A framework for description was developed primarily in The Pseudo-Conservative Revolt by the American historian Richard Hofstadter and The Sources of The "Radical Right" by Seymour Martin Lipset.
 These essays, along with others by Daniel Bell, Talcott Parsons, Peter Viereck and Herbert Hyman, were included in The New American Right (1955).
 In 1963, following the rise of the John Birch Society, the authors were asked to re-examine their earlier essays and the revised essays were published in the book The Radical Right.
-Lipset, along with Earl Raab, traced the history of the radical right in The politics of unreason (1970).
+Lipset, along with Earl Raab, traced the history of the radical right in The Politics of Unreason (1970).

 The central arguments of The Radical Right provoked criticism.
 Some on the Right thought that McCarthyism could be explained as a rational reaction to communism.
 Others thought McCarthyism should be explained as part of the Republican Party's political strategy.
 Critics on the Left denied that McCarthyism could be interpreted as a mass movement and rejected the comparison with 19th-century populism.
 Others saw status politics, dispossession and other explanations as too vague.

 Paranoid-style politics

 Two different approaches were taken by these social scientists.
-The American historian Richard Hofstadter wrote an analysis in his influential 1964 essay The Paranoid Style in American Politics.
+Richard Hofstadter wrote an analysis in his influential 1964 essay The Paranoid Style in American Politics.
 Hofstadter sought to identify the characteristics of the groups.
 Hofstadter defined politically paranoid individuals as feeling persecuted, fearing conspiracy, and acting over-aggressive yet socialized.
 Hofstadter and other scholars in the 1950s argued that the major left-wing movement of the 1890s, the Populists, showed what Hofstadter said was "paranoid delusions of conspiracy by the Money Power".

 Historians have also applied the paranoid category to other political movements, such as the conservative Constitutional Union Party of 1860.
 Hofstadter's approach was later applied to the rise of new right-wing groups, including the Christian right and the Patriot movement.